efatto/e-efatto/connector_whs/readme/DESCRIPTION.rst

-This module add a bi-directional connection from Odoo to WHS software.
+This module add a bi-directional connection from Odoo to WMS software.